arranf/eink/README.md

 By default, randomly selects a `.txt` file, assumed to be only binary 1s and 0s, from the root directory to display and renders it.

 Can be invoked with `eink ./path/to/file.txt` to display the chosen image.

+## Scripts

+* Build and sync to the Raspberry Pi using cross: `scripts/pi-build.sh`.
+* Mount the file system: `scripts/pi-mount.example.sh`